isaaclombardssw/SSW.Rules.Content/rules/ai-for-frontend-development/rule.md

 Lack of Context Awareness:

-* AI tools often lack the full context of your project, which can complicate integration.
-An [AI-powered IDE](https://www.ssw.com.au/rules/best-ai-powered-ide/) may be more effective if knowledge of your website is crucial.
+- AI tools often lack the full context of your project, which can complicate integration.
+An AI-powered IDE may be more effective if knowledge of your website is crucial.

 Quality:

-* Converting designs may not always result in pixel-perfect outcomes.
-Complex UIs or animation heavy components are still a challenge.
+- Converting designs may not always result in pixel-perfect outcomes.
+Complex UIs requiring physics knowledge aren't often accurate.
 Be prepared for manual adjustments.

 Security:

-* AI tools trained on public datasets might introduce biased patterns or insecure code.
+- AI tools trained on public datasets might introduce biased patterns or insecure code.
 Properly audit any generated code for enterprise use.